dileepkumarnie1/AI-Atlas/docs/context-log.md

 ## Using this log
 - Append a dated entry for every batch of related changes.
+- Run `npm run context:log -- --entry "<summary>"` (repeat `--entry` for multiple bullets) to automatically insert new notes and refresh the "Last updated" stamp.
 - Cross-check new requests against the "Recent Changes" section before starting work to avoid duplicating completed tasks.
 - Update the "Open Follow-ups" list as items are completed or new gaps are identified.